 4.4.19.
-Model for CMAQ and MAQSIP
+Model for CMAQ

-In this section, we attempt to give a basic outline of the considerations for script reconfiguration needed for SMOKE output for the CMAQ and MAQSIP models.
+In this section, we attempt to give a basic outline of the considerations for script reconfiguration needed for SMOKE output for the CMAQ model.
 All models require Smkmerge to be configured for outputting gridded data, with speciation, and with hourly emissions.
-The following configurations are needed when modeling for CMAQ and MAQSIP.
+The following configurations are needed when modeling for CMAQ.

-1. Make sure the chemical speciation is set for one of the CMAQ or MAQSIP chemical mechanisms.
+1. Make sure the chemical speciation is set for one of the CMAQ chemical mechanism.